logiquants/Logiquants-Website/content/terms-and-conditions.md

 ADDRESS GOES HERE, Toronto, ON, M5J 1C4
 ‎<br>

-You can also contact us through the feedback form available on our Site.
+<br>You can also contact us through the feedback form available on our Site.

 Effective Date: 24th day of May, 2022